wsqwsq/QuanText/README.md

 ## Method overview

-Randomized Quantization releases a dataset in three steps:
+QuanText releases a dataset in three steps:

 1. **Candidate release distributions (`chow_liu.py`).**
    Approximate the joint attribute distribution as a product of factors via the